tweag/lagoon/clients/cmdline/README.md

 ### Creating users

-User identity is verified using an external service (typically an LDAP directory), but the Datalake server additionally stores some internal information about users.
+User identity is verified using an external service (typically an LDAP directory), but the Lagoon server additionally stores some internal information about users.
 When a user logs in but there is no local information about that user available yet, a new entry for that user is created automatically.
 Since this happens only after authentication, we can be sure